Modifications of Hodge bundles and enumerative geometry : the stable hyperelliptic locus: Introduction

-i.e. the locus of schemes whose support contains the node $\theta$.
-In the next section we will describe a modification of $\be$ and $\phi$ that will have a smaller degeneracy locus; e.g. over the general curve, we just get $R_\theta$. \begin{defn} A family of nodal curves $X/B$ is said to be \emph{good} if \begin{itemize}\item every fibre is semi-stable; \item every boundary component with reducible fibre is decomposable; \item the family is everywhere locally versal: i.e. for every fibre $X_0$ with nodes $\theta_1,...,\theta_k$ the map from the the germ of $B$ at $0$ to the product of local deformation spaces of $X_0$ at $\theta_1,...,\theta_k$ is smooth. \end{itemize} \end{defn} \newsection{Modifying Brill-Noether, Case (i): separating nodes}\lbl {bn-sep} The traditional difficulty with extending the degeneracy-locus description of the hyperelliptic locus (and its analogues) across the boundary stems largely from the presence of 'part dead' sections of the relative canonical, i.e. sections vanishing on some component.
-In this paper, our approach to resolving this difficulty is to revive the sections that vanish on the part of the curve equal to a side of a node or binode by enlarging the Hodge bundle, i.e. the source of the Brill-Noether map; or rather, we enlarge the pullback of Hodge over the degree-2 Hilbert scheme (or in the next section, a modification thereof).
-This enlargement is accomplished by appropriate echelon modifications (see \cite{echelon}) of the Hodge bundle which mirror, and will later be linked to (see Theorem \ref{main-thm}) the modifications yielding the sepcanonical system (see \cite{canonodal}).
+Let $Y$ be a possibly disconnected nodal curve (over some base) endowed with a collection of disjoint (\'etale) multisections $p_1,...,p_n$ with each $p_i$ contained in a unique connected component.
+A \emph{separating node} of $Y$ is a node $\theta$ whose blowup disconnects some connected component of $Y$ in two components, say $ \lf{Y}(\theta), \rt{Y}(\theta)$, and for each $i$, $p_i$ is either contained in or disjoint from $\lf{Y}(\theta)$ (resp. $\rt{Y}(\theta)$). \newsection{Modifying Brill-Noether, Case (i): separating nodes}\lbl {bn-sep} The traditional difficulty with extending the degeneracy-locus description of the hyperelliptic locus (and its analogues) across the boundary stems largely from the presence of 'part dead' sections of the relative canonical, i.e. sections vanishing on some component.
+In this paper, our approach to resolving this difficulty is to revive the sections that vanish on the part of the curve equal to a side of a node or binode by enlarging the Hodge bundle, i.e. the source of the Brill-Noether map; or rather, we enlarge the pullback of the Hodge bundle over the degree-2 Hilbert scheme (or in the next section, a modification thereof).
+This enlargement is accomplished by appropriate echelon modifications (see \cite{echelon}) of the Hodge bundle which mirror, and will later be linked (see Theorem \ref{main-thm}) to the modifications yielding the sepcanonical system, developed in \cite{canonodal}.
 We begin in this section with the case of a separating node.
 The more challenging case of a separating binode is taken up in the next section. \newsubsection{Construction}\lbl{mod-bn-sep-sec} For now, we work one node at a time.
-Thus, fix a separated node or 'sep' $\theta$ of $X/B$ with corresponding boundary divisor $\del=\del_\theta$.
+Thus, fix a separating node or 'sep' $\theta$ of the family $\pi:X\to B$ with corresponding boundary divisor $\del=\del_\theta$.
 Set